garystafford/voter-service/README.md

 ## Introduction

-The Voter Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
+The Voter Service [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a static list candidates (based on the 2016 US Presidential Election), submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/simulation` endpoint.

+The Voter service is dependent on the [Candidates Service](https://github.com/garystafford/candidates-service) to supply a list of candidates.
+The Candidates service is called by the Voter service when either the `/candidates` or `/simulation` endpoints are called.

 ## Quick Start for Local Development

-The Voter service requires MongoDB to be pre-installed and running locally, on port `27017`.
+The Voter service requires MongoDB to be running locally, on port `27017`.
+The Voter service also required the Candidates service to be running locally on `8097`.
 To clone, build, test, and run the Voter service, as a JAR file, locally:

 ```bash
 git clone https://github.com/garystafford/voter-service.git